Fuel System

 We expect air pressures and temperatures here on Earth to be Earth Temperatures and Earth Air Pressures.
 If they aren’t, you’d go “something is wrong.”

-Then codes need to be retrieved and the problem diagnosed.
+Codes need to be retrieved and the problem diagnosed.

 *Don’t always trust what the ECU says is wrong – the ECU isn’t that smart, ALWAYS CONFIRM the problem yourself through component testing!
 A crappy mechanic throws parts at a problem, a good mechanic FIXES the PROBLEM.